prokoudine/ardour-manual-sphinx/source/interface/rulers-and-markers/punch-range.rst

 ===========

 The punch range is a special range used to define where recording will start and/or stop during a punch.
+Punch range markers show up on the Region Markers ruler.

 Creating a punch range
 ----------------------